EndOfBehelit/Configuring-Pihole-at-home/README.md

-# Configuring Pi-hole at Home
+# Setting up Pi-hole at Home
 A step-by-step guide on how to set up Pi-hole on a Raspberry Pi.

 # Materials needed